FlexMeasures/flexmeasures/ci/README.md

 ## Install the linear solver on the server

-To compute schedules, we use a linear optimization solver.
+To compute schedules, FlexMeasures uses the [Cbc](https://github.com/coin-or/Cbc) mixed integer linear optimization solver.
+It is used through [Pyomo](http://www.pyomo.org), so in principle supporting a [different solver](https://pyomo.readthedocs.io/en/stable/solving_pyomo_models.html#supported-solvers) would be possible.

-The Cbc solver has to be installed from source, on the server where FlexMeasures runs.
+Cbc needs to present on the server where FlexMeasures runs, under the `cbc` command.

+You can install it on Debian like this:

+    apt-get install coinor-cbc

+If you can't use the package manager on your host, the solver has to be installed from source.
 We provide [an example script](ci/install-cbc.sh) to do that, where you can also pass a directory for the installation.

 In case you want to install a later version, adapt the version in the script.